mcfunley/better-keynote-export/README.md

 You must have Keynote installed to use this.

 Fundamentally, this works by scripting Keynote using Applescript.
-The details of this helpfully changes from Keynote version to version, so if the script isn't working it might be that I haven't updated it recently and minor tweaks are needed for the latest version of Keynote.
+The details of this helpfully change from Keynote version to version.
+So if the script isn't working, it might be that I haven't updated it recently and minor tweaks are needed for the latest version of Keynote.
 Pull requests welcome!